okYasir20/javascript-tutorial/README.md

 # javascript-tutorial
-js from cha and code
+js from chai and code